michaelsiepmann/nosql4idea/README.md

-# NoSql Plugin for IntelliJ IDEA version 0.1.0-SNAPSHOT
+# NoSql Plugin for IntelliJ IDEA version 0.2.0-SNAPSHOT

 ## Description
-This plugin is a fork from [mongo4idea](https://github.com/dboissier/mongo4idea) and intends to integrate Redis and Couchbase databases.
-Please note that the Couchbase integration is experimental because I am not a strong user of this database.
+This plugin is a fork from [nosqlidea](https://github.com/dboissier/nosql4idea) and intends to integrate Elasticseach and Solr databases.
+Please note that everything is still under construction.
+The internal structure will be changed to have one codebase for all databases.

+Currently it will support:

+* MongoDB
+* Couchbase
+* Redis
+* Elasticsearch
+* Solr

 ## Current status: EAP